aadhilm/iOS-9.3.5-Security-Research-Penetration-Testing-Lab/README.md

 [![System Utilities](https://img.shields.io/badge/System-Utilities-FF6E00?logo=linux)](https://github.com/topics/system-tools)
 [![Open Source Love](https://badges.frapsoft.com/os/v2/open-source.svg?v=103)](#)

+---

+## Disclaimer

+This repository is for **educational and ethical security research purposes only**.

+All testing was performed on **authorized, personally owned devices** in controlled environments.
+Do **not** use this material on systems or devices without explicit permission.

+The author is **not responsible** for misuse, damage, or legal consequences resulting from the use of this content.

+---

 **Purpose: Ethical Hacking & Security Research**

 This document is based entirely on personal testing and repeated experiments performed on an iPad 2 running iOS 9.3.5.